dianamurariu/Dino-game/README.md

 # Dino Game

 Welcome to the Dino Game!
-This project is a replica of the classic Chrome Dino jumping game.
-The game is built using HTML, CSS and JS.
-It features a simple gameplay where a dinosaur jumps over randomly generated cacti obstacles.
+It features a simple gameplay where a dinosaur jumps over randomly generated cacti obstacles, built with HTML, CSS and JS.

 ## Live Demo